Sterling falls versus dollar on concerns over the economy

 "Some are speculating that most potential candidates – with the possible exception of Liz Truss – may have a less hawkish approach to Brexit and the trade relationship with the EU," ING analysts said.

-Concerns about post-Brexit spats with the European Union also weakened the pound several times this year.
+Concerns about post-Brexit spats with the European Union have weakened the pound several times this year.

 A snap YouGov poll found that defence minister Ben Wallace was the favourite among Conservative Party members to replace Johnson, followed by junior trade minister Penny Mordaunt and former finance minister Rishi Sunak.